Closures & Hours Changes

 Treatment for MEN2-related PHEO

-Regarding operative approach, several studies examined the value of a posterior retroperitoneoscopic adrenalectomy and found it to be safe and effective, with very low mortality and a low rate of minor complications, and conversion to open or laparoscopic lateral surgery required in only 1.7% of cases.[234,235] This approach appears to be feasible and preferred, but extensive experience is needed.[227,236,237,238,239]
+Regarding the operative approach, several studies examined the value of a posterior retroperitoneoscopic adrenalectomy and found it to be safe and effective, with very low mortality and a low rate of minor complications, and conversion to open surgery required rarely.[180,185,186,187,188,189,190,191]

 Level of evidence: 4